kdegonge/PANC-Anchorage/README.md

 To conctact me about this repo please send me a message on [the org](https://forums.x-plane.org/index.php?/profile/534962-stablesystem/)

-This repository and it's contents are protected under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) Assets used from other developers was done so with their knowledge and approval.
+This repository and it's contents are protected under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) Assets used from other developers was done so with their knowledge and approval.

 **Credits**